-Basically, two types of fuse protection are available for the user:
+Basically, two types of fuse protection are available for the user.

 - Fusing according to allocation type "1", DIN EN 60947-4-2.
 After a short circuit, the braking device is allowed to be inoperative. - 2.
 Fusing according to allocation type "2", DIN EN 60947-4-2.
 After a short circuit, the braking device must be suitable for further use.
 However, there is the danger that the contacts of the braking relay (braking contactor) weld.
-Therefore, if possible, these contacts are to be checked prior to reconnecting the device to the supply.
+Therefore, if possible, these contacts are to be checked prior to applying again mains voltage to the device.
 If this check cannot be carried out by the user, the device has to be returned to the producer in order to have it checked.